citizenSnippy/ArmorRepair/README.md

 The mod also uses the same system to create automatic structural repair orders after battles (you can disable this in the mod.json settings).

 The intent of this mod is to provide a "Mech Fatigue" style mechanic, where mechs taking hits in battle actually costs your merc company some time and cbills to sort out.
-This ultimately should slow the pace of snowballing in a campaign, and with the repairs scaled by tonnage it will also help other mods in creating a more meaingful decision over which mechs to take, and to risk, on different missions.
+This ultimately should slow the pace of snowballing in a campaign, and with the repairs scaled by tonnage it will also help other mods in creating a more meaningful decision over which mechs to take, and to risk, on different missions.

 ## Requirements